-In SF6 Circuit breaker, sulphur hexafluoride gas is used as the arc quenching medium.
+In an SF6 Circuit breaker, sulphur hexafluoride gas is used as the arc quenching medium.

 The sulphur hexafluoride gas (SF6) is an electronegative gas and has a strong tendency to absorb free electrons.
 The contacts of the breaker are opened in a high-pressure flow sulphur hexafluoride (SF6)gas and an arc is struck between them.
 The gas captures the conducting free electrons in the arc to form relatively immobile negative ions.
 This loss of conducting electrons in the arc quickly builds up enough insulation strength to extinguish the arc.